-To the Board of Directors of Chapman Partnership, Inc. (f/k/a Community Partnership for Homeless, Inc.)
+To the Board of Directors of Chapman Partnership, Inc.

-We have examined management's assertion, included in the accompanying "Management's Assertion Report," that Chapman Partnership, Inc. (formerly known as Community Partnership for Homeless, Inc.) (the "Organization") has complied with the requirements for allowable costs and activities, matching, and financial reporting established in grant agreements applicable to Miami-Dade County Homeless Trust identified on the supplemental Schedule of County Financial Awards during the period October 1, 2010 through September 30, 2011.
+We have examined management's assertion, included in the accompanying "Management's Assertion Report," that Chapman Partnership, Inc. (the "Organization") has complied with the requirements for allowable costs and activities, matching, and financial reporting established in grant agreements applicable to Miami-Dade County Homeless Trust identified on the supplemental Schedule of County Financial Awards during the period October 1, 2011 through September 30, 2012.
 Management is responsible for the Organization's compliance with those requirements.
 Our responsibility is to express an opinion on the Organization's compliance based on our examination.